-Add Yamaha Fuel Stabilizer and Conditioner, or an equivalent stabilizer, to the fuel tank to help prevent fuel oxidation and gum and varnish deposits, and to inhibit corrosion in the fuel system and carburetor.
-In areas where oxygenated fuel (gasohol) is used, completely drain the fuel system.
-Consult a Yamaha dealer if further information is needed.
+Add Yamaha Fuel Stabilizer and Conditioner, or an equivalent stabilizer, to the fuel tank to help prevent fuel oxidation and gum and varnish deposits, and to inhibit corrosion in the fuel system and injectors.
+In areas where oxygenated fuel (gasohol) is used, consult a Yamaha dealer.